epam/edp-jenkins-operator/docs/api.md

-JenkinsFolderSpec defines the desired state of JenkinsFolder
+JenkinsFolderSpec defines the desired state of JenkinsFolder.

 <table>
     <thead>